 Cowley State Lake

-Cowley State Lake is an 84-acre water body located 75 miles south of Wichita and about 16 miles east of Arkansas City.
+Cowley State Lake is an 84-acre lake located 75 miles south of Wichita and about 16 miles east of Arkansas City.
 It’s a beautiful public property with a perfect blend of grasslands and timber.
 Cowley State Lake is ranked third-best in Kansas among bass anglers, with average catches weighing more than 5 pounds.
 Some of the species you will catch here include bluegill, channel catfish, redear sunfish, crappie, and walleye.

 Lake Olathe